szrlee/szrlee.github.io/content/publication/li-2024-scaling/index.md

 # abstract: We design efficient and scalable RL algorithms for complex environments with hypermodel and approximate Thompson sampling, which demonstrates significant efficiency gain in DRL benchmark problems (e.g. only 15\% data consumption and 5\% model parameters compared to SOTAs in Arcade Learning Environment.
 We developed new probability tools for the sequential random projection and sequential subspace embedding via stopping-time argument and self-normalized martingale, which can be regard as a non-trivial extension to the renowned Johnson–Lindenstrauss (JL) lemma.
 The tools are then applied to the regret analysis of hypermodel-based TS-type algorithms in bandit and RL environments, achieving the same regret order of RLSVI and PSRL with cheap computation.

+abstract: "Motivated by challenges in continual content moderation, such as the cold start problem and the need for exploration to align with unknown human feedback, we introduce GPT-HyperAgent.
+It leverages foundation models for pretrained expressive feature embeddings and integrates HyperAgent~\citep{li2024hyperagent} for scalable uncertainty representation and exploration.
+We demonstrate GPT-HyperAgent's effectiveness in continual content moderation as a contextual bandit problem with natural language input.

+Empirical advancements are built upon theoretical insights:
+1. HyperAgent allows for the general and separate treatment of reference, perturbation, and update distributions with computational benefits.
+2. Under the linear realizable assumption, HyperAgent achieves scalable uncertainty estimation with \(\tilde{O}(\log T)\) per-step computational complexity over \(T\) periods.
+3. By establishing a general analysis framework, we prove HyperAgent’s regret order matches exact Thompson sampling in linear contextual bandits, closing a theoretical gap in scalable exploration."

 # Summary.
 An optional shortened abstract.
 summary: Scalable online interactive agents using foundation models that continuously align and explore with human feedback, deployed in online automated content moderation system.
 Theoretically, we prove logarithmic per-step computation and close a gap in the scalable exploration problem of contextual bandits.